drubach/HookedOnBooks/docs/README.md

     * Start a platform that can be expanded to include other potential paid services.

 #### Design Features Include:

-* **Fixed Hero Images** - Striking hero images give the site a uniform and beautiful display.

 * **Mobile Menu** - Consolidating the menu down for mobile devices lets it be flexible for device size.